yegor256/blog/_posts/2014/aug/2014-08-18-fluent-jdbc-decorator.md

 a few rows in a relational database.

 Every instance of `JdbcSession` is a "transaction" in a database.
-You start it by instantiating the class with a single parameter &mdash; data source.
+You start it by instantiating the class with a single parameter&mdash;data source.

 You can obtain the data source from your connection pool.
 There are many implementations of connection pools.
 I would recommend that you use